MOEAFramework/ApacheIgniteExample/README.md

 To distribute the work across multiple machines, you must setup an Ignite config file specifying the topology and start one or more nodes following the guidance at https://ignite.apache.org/docs/latest/starting-nodes.

-## Configuration
+## Troubleshooting

-Since Apache Ignite accesses Java's proprietary APIs, you might see errors like
+### Inaccessible Field

+This error occurs because Apache Ignite accesses internal Java APIs, which are not accessible on newer versions of Java.

 ```
 Exception in thread "main" java.lang.ExceptionInInitializerError
+...
 Caused by: java.lang.reflect.InaccessibleObjectException: Unable to make field ... accessible
 ```

-To fix this, you will need to add the following options when starting Java.
+To fix this, add the following options when launching the JVM:

 ```
 --add-opens=java.base/jdk.internal.access=ALL-UNNAMED